woodlyer/tuic-helper/README.md

 # Run tuic in the background in Linux
-run this command to create run.sh and run tuic-server in the background.
+use nohup to run tuic-server in the background.
 ```
-cat > run.sh << END

-#!/bin/bash
 nohup ./tuic-server -c config.json  > logtuic.log  2>&1 &
-END

-chmod +x run.sh
-./run.sh
 ```

 # About tuic
 Tuic is based on quic protocol.
-Now it only support proxy mode.
+Now it only support proxy mode, doesn't support tunnel mode.
 It's developed with Rust.

 The speed of tuic is faster than hysteria and kcptun: